100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The little flick on the corner of the ‘V’ is meant to resemble a folded corner of a receipt, a subtle nod to the act of a transaction.

 - My Take: For decades, the blue and gold colours represented the blue sky and the gold hills of California, where the Bank of America (its founder) was based.
-The current solid blue logo is cleaner and more modern, but the heritage is strong.
+The current solid blue logo is cleaner and more modern, yet its heritage remains strong.

 - Lesson for You: A subtle detail, like the flick on the ‘V’, can add a touch of ownable personality to an otherwise standard wordmark.